microsoft/ComplianceUtility/Manual-Win.md

 Results are written into the log file [ProtectionTemplates.log](#protection-templates-log) in the subfolder "Collect" of the Logs folder, and an export of each protection template ([.xml](https://microsoft.github.io/UnifiedLabelingSupportTool/#AIPServiceTemplates.log)) into the subfolder "ProtectionTemplates".

+> [!TIP]
+> You can use this feature to create a backup copy of your protection templates.

 > **Note:**
 >
 > Please refer to the note in point [AIPService module](#aipservice-module).